Lumi-supercomputer/lumi-userguide/docs/software/index.md

      conda installations or large Python installations built with `pip` on top of the Cray Python distribution in a single file to reduce the load on the Lustre filesystem that these installations typically cause.

+The preferred volume for software installations is your project directory, so that a software installation can be shared with all users in your project.
+Software can be installed in your home directory also but it is not recommended and you will not get additional quota for it.
+Installing permanent software installations in your scratch or flash directory is not recommended as these will be cleaned automatically in the future when the file system starts to fill up.

 ## Singularity containers